ashleysally00/seo-structured-data-fixes/README.md

 - Visitors can use either the **cover image** or the **title text** to navigate.
 - The page stays clean (no stacked buttons, no permanent underlines), with a clear hand cursor on hover for accessibility.

-We made each book title clickable (in addition to the cover image).
-This improves accessibility and on-page SEO by giving search engines descriptive anchor text, not just image links.

 ## SEO Structured Data Fixes (In Progress)

 ### Rich Test Results Snapshot